DelphiWorlds/Playground/Demos/Biometric/ReadMe.md

 ## Description

+**For Delphi 11 only.**.
+Support for earlier versions is very unlikely to happen.

 This demo represents a potential update to the Biometric demo that [already exists in Kastri](https://github.com/DelphiWorlds/Kastri/tree/master/Demos/Biometric)

 It was created as a result of [this issue](https://github.com/DelphiWorlds/Kastri/issues/88) reported in the original demo, which apparently affects devices running Android 9 or earlier.